-Hence the Pascalian prologue opening Mind Over Machine (1986): "The heart has its reasons that the reason does not know" (Dreyfus & Dreyfus, 1986, 1-15).
-The clarification of these reasons which cannot be made explicit-simply because doing so would amount to interrupting what is at stake in performance-begins, on the one hand, with the understanding that 'knowing-how' cannot be reduced to 'knowing-that'.
-On the other hand, one should not be utterly oblivious to the aforementioned interruption of absorbed coping, because when thematization arrives on the scene performance itself has been most probably interrupted from its natural flow.
+Hence the Pascalian prologue opening Mind Over Machine (1986): "the heart has its reasons that the reason does not know" (Dreyfus & Dreyfus, 1986, 1-15).
+The clarification of these reasons which cannot be made explicit-simply because doing so would amount to interrupting what is at stake in performance-must take into account that 'knowing-how' cannot be conflated with 'knowing-that'.
+In addition, one should not be utterly oblivious to the aforementioned interruption of absorbed coping, because when thematization arrives on the scene performance itself suffers an interruption from its natural flow.
 As a result, Dreyfus's strategy consists in analyzing knowledge acquisition.
 This is what he accordingly calls "our phenomenology of knowledge acquisition" (1987, 30).